StreetScienceCommunity/StreetScienceCommunity.github.io/_protocols/beer-dna-extraction.md

        During this time, ethanol residues will evaporate.

-    7. Add 100µl of water
+    7. Add 100µl of nuclease free water
     8. Remove the tube from the magnet and mix properly (vortex)

         The water is more attractive for the DNA than the beads, so it will go into solution.